Brentford High Street Project logo - lines represent the High Street and Rivers Brent and Thames

 In 1901 George Winckworth, also a fishmonger, was living here.
 Patricia Parma Johnson has written to say he was the son-in-law of John Johnson, having married John’s daughter Hannah and that he took over the running of the shop when John Johnson died in 1894.

 The Valuation Records from ca 1910 describe no. 253 as a house and shop, occupied by Winkworth and owned by Isabelle Steel.
 It was an old and dilapidated brick and tile corner building with a shop, 1 room over and a small yard with WC.
-It had a frontage of 14' to the High Street and is not mentioned in the 1913 trade directory.
-As the One Tun and numbers 251 and 252 had been demolished by then, I expect 253 was demolished between 1901 (when George Winckworth lived there- he was also a fishmonger) and 1913.
+It had a frontage of 14' to the High Street.
+It is included in a 1911 trade directory (George Winckworth, fishmonger).

 Top